• Skip to primary navigation

 Sky Bistro Banff

-If you’re looking for one of the most memorable meals in Banff, look no further than the Sky Bistro Banff.
+If you’re looking for one of the most memorable Banff restaurants, look no further than the Sky Bistro Banff.
 With exceptional views of the Canadian Rockies all around you, there’s no better place to enjoy a fine dining experience than at the summit of Sulphur Mountain.

-Using the best of Canadian ingredients and inspired by what you can find on the local land, settle in for an exquisite meal of Alberta beef, house-made pastas, locally sourced salmon, and more.
+Using the best of Canadian ingredients and inspired by what you can find on the local land, settle in for an exquisite meal of Alberta beef, house-made pasta, locally sourced salmon, and more.

 The view from Sky Bistro